parthpower/CloudFlare-DDNS-Client/README.md

 ## Notes

+- To save number of API calls this script updates the `A` record only when the host IP changes.
+It does not periodically check if the record is modified by other means.
+You can use `--always-update-dns` to update the record entry at the interval.

 - What is DNS record? https://www.cloudflare.com/learning/dns/dns-records/ (Psst: We are just messing with `A` record here)

 - Works on CloudFlare API `v4`